biof309/group-project-rmndr/README.md

 While exploring the HealthData.gov site my criteria for the Dataset was to contain flat files and have a json format so that I could apply an application programming interface (API) to submit a get request for the data using python.

 I settled on a dataset published for the State of California on their Family Planning, Access, Care, and Treatment (Family PACT) Program.
+This group also uploaded csv files.

 site: https://healthdata.gov/dataset/family-pact-providers-file